Parkland School District

 Parkland School District is a large public school district located in the Lehigh Valley region of eastern Pennsylvania.
-It serves North Whitehall Township, South Whitehall Township, Upper Macungie Township, and a part of western Allentown.
-The district also includes the South Whitehall villages of Cetronia, Dorneyville, Orefield, Scherersville, Walbert, and others.
+It serves North Whitehall Township, South Whitehall Township, Upper Macungie Township, and part of western Allentown.

+The district also includes the following census-designated places in South Whitehall Township: Cetronia, and the township's portion of Dorneyville.
+The district also includes the South Whitehall communities of Orefield, Scherersville, Walbert, and others.

 Parkland School District has one high school, Parkland High School, two middle schools, and nine elementary schools.
-As of the 2021–22 school year, the school district had a total enrollment of 9,676 students between its 12 schools, according to National Center for Education Statistics data.
+As of the 2023–24 school year, the school district had a total enrollment of 9,974 students between its 12 schools, according to National Center for Education Statistics data.

 Parkland High School

-With 3,171 students in the 2021–2022 school year, Parkland High School is the largest high school in the Lehigh Valley.
+With 3,220 students in the 2022–2023 school year, Parkland High School is the largest high school in the Lehigh Valley.

 Middle schools

 The school district maintains two middle schools for grades six through eight:

 Orefield Middle School

 Orefield Middle School is located in Orefield, Pennsylvania on PA Route 309.
 It is the home of Parkland's football stadium and bus depot.
 The school serves the northern half of the district, primarily north of Tilghman Street.